Amazing Costa Rica Trip Notes

 - Elsewhere in San Jose there are some good restaurants – you can dine out on Chinese, Indian, Italian or the more traditional variations on the theme of rice and beans.

 - The volcano's almost perfect cone, which soars 1,633 metres above sea level, has a crater 140 metres deep formed over an ancient Caldera.
-Huddled in the shadow of the looming Vulcan Arenal the small town of La Fortuna is an ideal location from which to explore the surrounding region and to witness the volcano’s dramatic fireworks display.
+Huddled in the shadow of the looming Vulcan Arenal the small town of La Fortuna is an ideal location from which to explore the surrounding region.

-- During your stay there will be time for some optional activities including a visit to the Cano Negro Wildlife Refuge, an excursion to the Arenal Volcano and Tabacon Resort Hot Springs, fishing in Lake Arenal, as well as opportunities for mountain biking, caving and horseback riding.
+- During your stay there will be time for some optional activities including a visit to the Cano Negro Wildlife Refuge, an excursion to the Arenal Volcano and Tabacon Resort Hot Springs, fishing in Lake Arenal, as well as opportunities for adventure activities such as mountain biking.

-- In the evening you will visit hot springs in the area, surrounded by lush foliage and naturally heated by lava from the volcano, teh springs are the perfct way to relax.
-If you are lucky you may also witness a spectacular pyrotechnic display from the volcano.
+- In the evening you will visit hot springs in the area, surrounded by lush foliage and naturally heated by the volcano, the springs are the perfect way to relax.

 - You will travel by minibus and boat to the cool cloud forests of Monteverde (approximately 4 hours).
 Your leader will take you on a walking tour through the Monteverde National Park.